Last Updated on August 2, 2024 by Nicole

 First and foremost, one of the most important aspects in ANY home workout plan is incorporating variety.
 This is very important when it comes to staying consistent with your workout plan and avoiding boredom after one or two weeks.
 The fact that you can workout in your home is amazing for all of the reasons I listed in the first paragraph, but this also means that you are now accountable for yourself.

-Unless you have a workout partner to execute this home workout plan alongside you, it is up to you to make sure that you complete the workout each and everyday that you have planned.
+Unless you have a workout partner to execute this home workout plan alongside you, it is up to you to make sure that you complete the workout each and every day that you have planned.
 It is important that the home workout plan you ultimately follow is one that you do not get bored with after a week or two.

 Scientists at the University of Florida actually found in an eight-week study that participants were more likely to stick to their workout program during the study if it incorporated variety vs. stayed the same (1).
 The study suggests that simply alternating aerobic (cardio), anaerobic (resistance training), and flexibility specific days would be a great method to ensure there is enough variety.
 What does this mean for your home workout program?
 Change is necessary if you want to stay consistent!